xyproto/jit/README.md

 *`42.mc`*:

 ```
-b8 2a   // mov 2a into the ax register. b8 is the "mov ax" part.
-2a is the value.
+// This program moves 42 into eax and returns

-00 00
+b8 2a 00 00 00  // mov x2a000000 into the eax register. b8 is the "mov eax" part.
+0x2a is 42.
-00 c3   // return the value in ax
+c3              // return to the caller (the return value is held in eax)
 ```

     ./jitrun 42.mc